Compensation policy

 • If there has been an actual, evidenced financial loss incurred as a direct result of our mismanagement or service failure, we will consider the specific circumstances when considering a payment of compensation.

-Compensation may not be considered through this policy in a number of circumstances, including the following.
+Compensation may not be considered through this policy in certain circumstances, including the following:

 • Customers’ own improvements that are unauthorised.